-As dense hubs of global activity, cities present some of the greatest challenges among the Sustainable Development Goals (SDGs).
+As dense hubs of global activity, cities present some of the greatest challenges among the Sustainable Development Goals.
 From housing, public health, and employment to natural resource consumption and transportation, achieving the SDGs will hinge on urban planning initiated now.
-By 2030, 60 per cent of the global population will reside in cities, meaning that most of the world will directly benefit from global progress to create inclusive, safe, resilient, and sustainable urban communities.
+By 2030, 60 per cent of the global population will reside in cities.

 “With more people moving to cities, more slums are created every day.
 These housing conditions make people sick, stunt economic growth, and reduce our quality of life.
 I’m passionate about making cities “work” for the people who live there.
 Cities should be places of equal opportunity, where everyone can live in security, peace, and dignity.”